dnhansen/maths-resources/README.md

 1. Awodey, *Category Theory*.
 This one carries a big fat 'do not recommend'!
 At least for beginners.
 A lot of people seem to like it, and I don't get it.
 It's sloppy, imprecise and difficult to follow compared to so many other books on category theory.

-    For instance, in section 1.4 he the category **Cat** of all categories and functors, but in section 1.8 he apparently retracts this definition and lets **Cat** denote the category of *small* categories.
-Nevertheless he, for instance in exercise 2 of the first chapter, still wants to talk about isomorphisms of *large* categories.
+    For instance, in section 1.4 he introduces the category **Cat** of all categories and functors, but in section 1.8 he apparently retracts this definition and lets **Cat** denote the category of *small* categories.
+Nevertheless he, for instance in exercise 2 of the first chapter, still wants to talk about isomorphisms of *large* categories despite not having defined what this means.

-    For another example, in section 2.8 he introduces the hom-functors and calls them *the* representable functors.
+    For another example, in section 2.8 he introduces hom-functors and calls them *the* representable functors.
 In exercise 18 of the same chapter he asks the reader to show that the forgetful functor from monoids to sets is representable.
 But what is that supposed to mean?
 He only introduces natural transformations in chapter 7!
 See also [this](https://math.stackexchange.com/questions/3299671/why-is-the-forgetful-functor-representable) discussion on StackExchange.

     To its credit, the book does contain a lot of material of particular interest to computer scientists and logicians.
 But I don't understand why people use it as an introductory text.